-The module performs a series of power-up self-tests for all of its FIPS-approved algorithms.
-The module executes these self-tests when the module is initialized.
-Self-tests can also be invoked by the calling application by unloading and reloading the module.
+The module performs a series of power-up self-tests, that covers all of its FIPS-approved algorithms.
+The module executes all self-tests when the module is initialized during the boot process.
+Self-tests can also be manually invoked by calling FIPS\SCRYPTO\post(1).
 When the module passes all of its power-up self-tests, the module sets an internal variable to reflect this.
 A calling application can call the FIPS\status() API to obtain the value of this internal variable (1 if the self-tests have passed, and 0 if a FIPS error has occurred).
 In addition to Known Answer Tests (KATs) for each of the module's cryptographic algorithms, the module also performs a binary integrity test to check for corruption.
 If any KAT self-test or the integrity test fails, the module sets its error flag (static variable), returns an error code to the API function caller to indicate the error, enters an error state (FIPS\ERR), and inhibits Crypto APIs that return cryptographic information.